 Dental crowns are used to save a tooth that has lost too much of its hard enamel.
 Cavities and decay destroy the enamel and expose the soft tissue and nerves underneath.
 This is what gives you a toothache.
 If the cavity is small it can be cleaned out and then filled.
 In some cases, there is not enough hard enamel left to hold a filling and the only options are to either remove the tooth completely or place a dental crown over the entire tooth.
 Our dental clinic in San Antonio is equipped to effectively perform this service for you.

 Once you have your temporary crown, it should feel just like a normal tooth.
 You can eat and smile normally.
-But do not delay on getting your final crown fitted.
-Temporary crowns do not use a permanent adhesive.
-The dentist can pop the temporary crown off very easily and so a firm but not strong adhesive is used.
-After about 2 weeks you are at risk of having the adhesive fail.
-The first thing that can happen is that food and saliva can get in and affect the actual tooth.
-The other thing is that the temporary crown can come off completetly and leave your tooth exposed to decay.
-And now the tooth has even less enamel to protect it.
+However, do not delay on getting your final crown fitted because temporary crowns do not use a permanent adhesive.
+It takes time and specialized equipment to make a dental crown that will last a long time.
+Dental crowns have to stand up to the pressure of biting and chewing and they have to be strong.
+After about 2 weeks you are at risk of having the adhesive fail where the crown may come off.
+Food and saliva can get in the actual tooth and cause negative effects.
+Additionally, a temporary crown can come off completely and leave your tooth exposed to decay.
+This can cause the tooth to have even less enamel to protect it.